 Diocesan Employee Family Grant, up to half tuition

-Requires completion of the Diocesan Employee Family Grant Application and Verification Form
+- Requires completion of the Diocesan Employee Family Grant Application and Verification Form - Covers one half of the tuition cost each year through a combination of institutional scholarships and aid.

 St. Vincent Health Family Grant, up to half tuition